digitalurban/THE/README.md

 clientrawmqttwd.py - fetches the feed from Weather Display and converts the data into text to publish

 Main script to run the eink display and show mqtt feeds:

+Version for the eink PHAT:

+Version for the eink WHAT: